joonarafael/gh-arc-dind-kubernetes-for-dummies/README.md

 ## 02 Install Docker

 Install Docker.
 Read the [Docker documentation](https://docs.docker.com/engine/install/ubuntu/ "Ubuntu | Docker Docs") for the latest instructions.
 Note that it's enough to have the Docker Engine installed here, on the host.
 For example, in my understanding, the `docker-compose` plugin is not needed for the host if it's installed on the runner image.
-The runner image will only need the Docker Engine and access to the Docker socket.
+The runner image will only need the **access** to the Docker Engine and **access** to the Docker socket (in DinD mode).

 After the Docker installation, there's a good chance that you need to update the Docker permissions.
 Usually the commands you need to execute are the following: